-Indicators marked with an asterix have 'unvalidated' status at the time of producing the IPR
+Indicators marked with an asterix have 'unvalidated' status at the time of producing the IPR and Goole

 62 days GP referral: The rate has fallen below the average for the last nine months and has therefore triggered a cause for concern in terms of data variation.
 This target has not been achieved over the last 2 years and the indicator will fail to meet the target without process re-design 104+ days GP referrals: This indicator has recorded no statistically significant change since November 2020.
 However, the target of zero has not been met for at least two years and this will continue without process re-design.
 Transferred by day 38: The wide variation is due to very low numbers, often in single figures.
-Performance has not changed significantly over the past 2 years, and the target has not been achieved during this time.
-It will continue to fail the target without process re-design.
+Performance has not changed significant or will gail to meet the target without process re-design.
 Request to test 14 days: Performance is stable and as expected.
 The target of 100% has not been achieved for more than 2 years and the indicator will fail to meet the target without process re-design.